vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/configuration-statements/rocksdb-compaction-flush.md

 ### Turn on Auto Compaction

 Input the following commands in console to **turn on** the auto compaction and check if the change works.
-The default value of auto compaction is false in Nebula Graph.
+The default value of auto compaction is false in **Nebula Graph**.

 ```ngql
 nebula> UPDATE CONFIGS storage:rocksdb_column_family_options = { disable_auto_compactions = false }